CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 The Status data is stored in **etcd**, Kubernetes' key-value store.
 - **etcd** holds the cluster's current state for all components.
 - Kubernetes uses this data to track and manage the state of the cluster.

+## 🧰 Minikube and kubectl
+### Minikube and Kubectl

+**Minikube:**

+A tool to run Kubernetes locally on your machine.
+It creates a small, single-node Kubernetes cluster, perfect for learning and testing.

+**kubectl:**

+The command-line tool to interact with Kubernetes clusters.
+Use it to deploy applications, manage resources, and inspect the cluster's state.

+### Cluster Setup